Christianity and sexual orientation: Bisexuality

 Very few churches have released statements about bisexuality, and research into the bisexual Christian community has been affected by the fact that bisexual Christians are often considered the same as lesbian and gay Christians.
 However, in 1972, a Quaker group, the Committee of Friends on Bisexuality, issued the "Ithaca Statement on Bisexuality" supporting bisexuals.
 The Statement, which may have been "the first public declaration of the bisexual movement" and "was certainly the first statement on bisexuality issued by an American religious assembly," appeared in the Quaker Friends Journal and The Advocate in 1972.
-Today Quakers have varying opinions on LGBT people and rights, with some Quaker groups more accepting than others.
+Today Quakers have varying opinions on LGBTQ people and rights, with some Quaker groups more accepting than others.

 Asexuality

 Asexuality may be considered the lack of a sexual orientation, or one of the four variations thereof, alongside heterosexuality, homosexuality, and bisexuality.

 As asexuality is relatively new to public discourse, few Christian denominations discuss it and the Bible does not clearly state a view on it.
 However, some Christian publications have recently made statements on the subject.
-In the Christian magazine Vision, David Nantais, S.J. and Scott Opperman, S.J. wrote in 2002, "Question: What do you call a person who is asexual?
-Answer: Not a person.
-Asexual people do not exist.
+In the Christian magazine Vision, David Nantais, S.J. and Scott Opperman, S.J. wrote in 2002, "Asexual people do not exist.
 Sexuality is a gift from God and thus a fundamental part of our human identity.
-Those who repress their sexuality are not living as God created them to be: fully alive and well.
-As such, they're most likely unhappy people with which to live."
-But in contrast, Lisa Petriello wrote the article "Why We Christians Should Accept Asexuals", which was published in 2020 in Katy Christian Magazine.
-In this article, she points out that there is nothing in the bible condemning asexuality, also mentioning that both Jesus and Saint Paul were asexual.
+Those who repress their sexuality are not living as God created them to be: fully alive and well."
+However, Lisa Petriello wrote the article "Why We Christians Should Accept Asexuals", which was published in 2020 in Katy Christian Magazine.
+In this article, she points out that there is nothing in the Bible condemning asexuality, and posits that both Jesus and Saint Paul were asexual.